Nakano Positivity of direct image sheaves of adjoint line bundles with mild singularities: Nakano positivity via curvature computation

-the last equality holds because $\mathcal I(h_L) = \mathcal{O}_{\cX}$ which is due to assumption \ref{A2}.
-We first remark that $\cG$ is indeed vector bundle by the K\"ahler version of Ohsawa--Takegoshi theorem \cite{CaoOT}, which implies that any element of $H^0\left(X_t, K_{X_t}+ L\right)$ extends to $\cX$.
-One obtain
+the last equality holds because $\mathcal I(h_L) = \mathcal{O}_{\cX}$ which is due to the conditions in Assumption \ref{V2}.
+We first remark that $\cG$ is indeed a vector bundle by the K\"ahler version of Ohsawa--Takegoshi theorem \cite{CaoOT} under the assumption \ref{V3}, which implies that any element of $H^0\left(X_t, K_{X_t}+ L\right)$ extends to $\cX$.
+One obtains